Lacklustre Arsenal held to dour 0-0 draw by Liverpool

 LONDON, Jan 8 : Arsenal missed the chance to go eight points clear at the top of the Premier League in a turgid 0-0 draw with champions Liverpool at a rain-drenched Emirates Stadium on Thursday.

-Mikel Arteta's side had won seven successive home league games and were expected to take advantage of title rivals dropping points but were subdued against a Liverpool side who extended their unbeaten league run to nine games.
+Mikel Arteta's side had won seven successive home league games and were expected to take advantage of their title rivals dropping points the previous night against an injury-hit Liverpool who started without a recognised striker.

-Injury-hit Liverpool began slowly but grew in stature and came closest to breaking the deadlock when Conor Bradley struck the crossbar in the first half.
+Liverpool looked in danger of being overrun early on but grew in stature and came closest to breaking the deadlock when Conor Bradley struck the crossbar in the first half.

 Arsenal sent on a host of attacking substitutes after the break but too little effect as a cagey game petered out.

-The draw put Arsenal six points clear of Manchester City and Aston Villa while Liverpool remain fourth, 14 points adrift.
+The draw put Arsenal six points clear of Manchester City and Aston Villa while Liverpool remain fourth, 14 points adrift despite a nine-game unbeaten league run.

 Arsenal failed to exert any pressure on Liverpool in a forgettable second half and did not earn a corner until deep in stoppage time but even their famed set-pieces proved harmless.

+"The second half was a real struggle," Arteta said.
+"These games need a magic moment but it didn't happen.
+But if you can't win it then don't lose it.

+"We have had a very demanding schedule with six games over the Christmas period and we have come out of that in a really strong position."

-Liverpool were worth their point but suffered more injury woe late on when Bradley left the field on a stretcher.
+Liverpool were worth their point but suffered more injury woe late on when Bradley left the field on a stretcher - the incident causing an ugly melee after Gabriel Martinelli tried to push the stricken player off the pitch and was booked.

+"I understand you want to win, we want to win as well, but I think the health of a player is much more important than something else," Liverpool midfielder Dominik Szoboszlai said.

-With City held to a third successive draw on Wednesday and Villa also drawing, the stage looked set for Arsenal to take a stranglehold on the title race.
+With City held to a third successive draw on Wednesday and Aston Villa also dropping points, the stage looked set for Arsenal to take a stranglehold on the title race.

 They dominated possession in the opening stages with Liverpool camped in their own half but only had one effort by the lively Bukayo Saka to show for their early authority.